Gamrlord896/WHSTechNotes/journal.md

 Dont know what to add here

 # September 22, 2025
 why would i work in ikea in roblox

+# September 30, 2025
+i dont know what this "6, 7" stuff is so yeah idk